othmanmanasrah95/transfer/README.md

+# Snake_GPT
+This project was inspired by the original localGPT repo [localGPT] (https://github.com/PromtEngineer/localGPT).
+The features that we have added it to the project:
+Chrome Extension: takes the prompt and content from the page visited.
+Save the content and related prompts into mongo DB.
+Convert the content into pdf and store it in the DB indexes Ingesting the content after each recieved from the browser.
+(We can add feature to the extension to ingest on a button).
+Answer the question recieved depending on the documents ingested.

+The REST APIs are in the file called backAPIs.

 # localGPT

 This project was inspired by the original [privateGPT](https://github.com/imartinez/privateGPT).
 Most of the description here is inspired by the original privateGPT.